Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   outpost # - Admin command to spawn at any towns outposts.
     -   delete - Admin command to delete a town.
     -   rank {add/remove} {name} {rank} - Admin command to give/remove a rank to a town member.
+    -   toggle [any /t toggle command]... - Use a town's toggles for them.
+        - forcepvp - Set the town's AdminEnabledPVP setting to true or false.
+    -   set [any /t set command]... - Use a town's set command for them.

   - nation {nationname}
     -   add {town} - Admin command to invite/add a town to a nation.
     -   rename {newname} - Admin command to rename a nation.
     -   delete - Admin command to delete a town.
+    -   toggle [any /n toggle command]... - Use a nation's toggles for them.
+    -   set [any /n set command]... - Use a nation's set command for them.
+    -   {oldnation} merge {newnation}
+        - Command to forcefully merge the oldnation into the newnation.

   - reset - resets the towny config.yml to its current default.